-After storm’s miss, Louisiana and Texas brace for hurricane round two — Laura
+After storm’s miss, Louisiana and Texas brace for hurricane round two: Laura

-Marco’s abatement was particularly appreciated during a trying time in New Orleans, with any need to evacuate complicated by the global coronavirus pandemic, and with this week marking the 15-year anniversary of Hurricane Katrina.
+Marco’s abatement was particularly appreciated during a trying time in New Orleans, with any need to evacuate complicated by the coronavirus pandemic, and with this week marking the 15-year anniversary of Hurricane Katrina.
 That notorious hurricane decimated much of the city and killed more than 1,000 residents; the possibility of two storms ripping through the area in a matter of days was particularly worrisome.

 In preparation for this week’s storms, New Orleans officials shuttered city hall and closed schools on Monday, many of which had just reopened.
 Authorities also announced the closure of drive-through coronavirus testing sites.
 Louisiana Gov. John Bel Edwards (D) sought emergency federal assistance in advance of the double threat.